 Crow was a victim of skinhead violence.
 But she was also a skinhead, a fact which did nothing to dissuade her "racial brothers and sisters" from literally stabbing her in the back.

 Three years before her throat was cut, Crow was a rebellious teenager growing up in a lower-middle-class West Phoenix neighborhood where whites were the minority.
 The student body at her high school was 76% Hispanic.
 Students were allowed to wave the Mexican flag, but school officials reprimanded her when she pinned a Confederate battle flag to her backpack.
 She felt persecuted.

-Amanda Crow discovered the skinhead movement in a pool hall where she found a flier for an "Aryan barbecue."
+Amanda Crow discovered the skinhead movement in a pool hall where she found a flyer for an "Aryan barbecue."
 Three years later, police say, four of her former comrades nearly killed her.

 At the same time, the skinhead scene in Phoenix was making a very public comeback, as a local group of skins who would eventually call themselves the North American Skinheads (the crew went through a series of name changes) was surging in numbers, violence and public attention.

 In October 2002, soon after Crow began her junior year of high school, four racist skinheads stomped a young white man to death outside a pool hall.
 As news of the murder coursed through the Phoenix media, the brash and brutal leaders of this new crop of Phoenix skins, rather than shying away from scrutiny, courted publicity by granting television and newspaper interviews as they continued to organize skinhead events and actively recruit young people into the movement.

 Crow became a skinhead in early March 2003, after she wandered into a Phoenix pool hall and wandered out holding a flyer advertising an upcoming "Aryan Barbecue" in a mostly minority neighborhood.